 Not many people make it out from little towns like Charleston, Tennessee and get onto the Tonight Show with Jimmy Fallon and The Roots, but keyboard playing singer/songwriter Benny Latimore did just that, and made a lot of great music throughout the seven decades between.

-Born way back in 1939, he moved to Miami in the 1960s, landed a steady gig and residency at a hopping club in Overtown, and linked up with Henry Stone’s to record.
+Born way back in 1939, he moved to Miami in the 1960s, landed a steady gig at a hopping club in Overtown, and linked up with Henry Stone’s various labels to record.

-With Latimore’s upcoming induction to the Blues Hall of Fame, steady headline gigs in any country on Earth, numerous classics, and legions of fans, here are some essential listens from his catalog.
+With Latimore’s upcoming induction to the Blues Hall of Fame, international headline shows, numerous classics, and legions of fans, here are some essential listens from his catalog.

 Latimore – Stormy Monday – 1973 – Glades Records